Abd Allah al-Mahdi Billah: Subduing Berber resistance

 Al-Qa'im then entered the Zenata lands in the Zab Mountains, denying them food and pasture, and launching a pursuit of Ibn Khazar.
 Conditions were hard: uninterrupted rainfall for over a month cut off communications with Mahdiya, where the court feared that the entire expedition was lost.
 Although Ibn Khazar managed again and again to escape his hunters, in March 928 al-Qa'im sacked the Zenata capital, Zabraqa.
 The victorious army then returned to Tahert and thence Ifriqiya, being given a triumphal reception at Mahdiya in November 928.
 His victory dispatch prompted the circulation of a poem, where the al-Qa'im announces himself as the "Son of the Messenger of God" who is about to "roam throughout God's earth...to Egypt and Iraq, and afterwards I shall concern myself with Baghdad".

 Despite this success, Fatimid rule over the remote areas of the Maghreb was fragile.
 Even in Tahert, the local population felt at liberty to nominate their own governor, Masala's son Ali, when Yasal died in 931.
-Al-Mahdi hat to sent a military expedition to the city to install his preferred candidate, Yasal's son Hamid.
+Al-Mahdi had to send a military expedition to the city to install his preferred candidate, Yasal's son Hamid.